sjn/introducing-se/docs.md

 End your sessions with some&shy;thing they can wonder about!

 \
-*«That was a good question.
+*«That was a good que&shy;stion.
 You're making me think!»*

 [comment]: # (!!!)